ijekel2/BindingBooks/README.md

 ### Downloading BindingBooks

 Once mono is installed and your database is set up, download the BindingBooks repository .zip file.
-Unzip the file, and use the command line to navigate to the unzipped folder using
+Unzip the file, and use the command line to navigate to the unzipped folder:
 ```
 cd <pathToFolder>/BindingBooks-master/
 ```